Xherdan Shaqiri: Personal life

 Shaqiri is a Muslim but celebrates Christmas, despite it being a mainly Christian holiday.
 This is due to his family who celebrated it in his childhood.
 In 2014, he cited the Christmas tree as the reason for it, saying "So we don't celebrate it so much, but my little sister loves to have a Christmas tree, so we always get one of those."
 Shaqiri was chosen to be on the cover of the FIFA video game FIFA 15 in Switzerland next to Lionel Messi.
 Shaqiri is sponsored by sportswear and equipment supplier Nike.
 He wears Nike Mercurial Vapor boots, and at the 2018 World Cup he had the flags of Switzerland and Kosovo embroidered on each heel.

-In 2018, Shaqiri was the most Googled personality in Switzerland.